How To Find Ultimate Fulfilment At Work: Marcus Buckingham | E140

 Notable Quotes

-A strength is not just what you're good at, it's what energizes you when you do it
+A strength is not just something you're good at, it's something that makes you feel energized and authentically yourself

 Products Mentioned